apache/arrow/docs/source/developers/guide/step_by_step/set_up.rst

 If you did everything correctly, you should now have a copy of the code in the ``arrow`` directory and two remotes that refer to your own GitHub fork (``origin``) and the official Arrow repository (``upstream``).

-Note that in the official documentation for Arrow the folder is sometimes shown to be cloned into the repository folder.
-That is not mandatory and is just the way most developers working on Arrow are organized.